WarubiSports/fc-koeln-bundesliga-talent-program/replit.md

 - **Database**: PostgreSQL (configured for Neon serverless) managed by Drizzle ORM and Drizzle Kit for migrations.
 - **Authentication**: Token-based authentication with role-based access control (admin, staff, player).
 Critical authentication functions are isolated, protected, and continuously monitored for stability.
 - **Key Features**:
-    - Player management and status tracking with a comprehensive editing system.
+    - Player management and status tracking with view-only interface (advanced features planned for future implementation)
     - Administrative dashboard with full admin controls (5 categories of system management).
     - Event scheduling and facility booking.
     - Notification system with email integration.